 - Related Entries

 What is described above is the problem of evil.
-In its classical formulation, it is a problem of logical consistency.
-The opponent of theism alleges that a triad of properties traditionally held to belong to God's nature — omniscience, omnipotence and omnibenevolence — are not jointly consistent with the existence of evil in the world.
+Because evil poses the most difficult problems for traditional views of divine providence, this discussion will be organized around the theme of evil.
+In its classical formulation, the problem of evil is a problem of logical consistency.
+The opponent of theism alleges that a triad of properties traditionally held to belong to God’s nature — omniscience, omnipotence and omnibenevolence — are not jointly consistent with the existence of evil in the world.
 An omniscient God, we must assume, would have knowledge of the evil in the world.
 An omnibenevolent God would desire to halt or prevent it, and an omnipotent God should be able to do so.
 Yet evil is rife.
 It must be, then, that God lacks at least one of the triad of attributes, and perhaps all of them.
 Perhaps as creator he is somewhat in the dark as to what evils may occur, and once they appear it is too late to forestall them.
 On the other hand, it may be that evil is endemic — built into the structure of any world, so that even God is powerless to prevent it.
-Or, maybe he just doesn't care, and has long since turned his attention to projects more interesting than nurturing our feeble destinies.
+Or, maybe he just doesn’t care, and has long since turned his attention to projects more interesting than nurturing our feeble destinies.
 Whatever the reason, the argument runs, he is not the God of Abraham, of Jesus, and of Mohammed.
 Their God simply would not permit wanton wrongdoing, nor would he allow the suffering and duress under which all creation labors.
 So while the presence of evil in the world does not serve to prove there is no God at all, it does show there is no God of the kind adumbrated in religious tradition.

 The logical problem of evil may be countered with a logical rejoinder.
 The fact is that the three perfections described above are not by themselves sufficient to exclude the existence of evil in creation.
 To get that result we have to add a crucial premise to the argument put forth by opponents of theism: that there can be no justification for evil, no good reason why a God with the attributes in question would create a world that contained it.
 But why suppose this is so?
 Perhaps there is some good or goods that are possible only in a world that contains or at least permits evil, and without which creation would be vastly inferior to what it is.
 If that were true, then an all-good and all-loving God would not shrink from creating a world that contained the evil necessary for that good or goods to be achieved.
 So there is no final inconsistency here, and the theist may wish to conclude on that basis that the problem of evil is resolved.
 But not yet.
 For the opponent may concede that the presence of evil in the world does not entail that there is no God of the kind religious tradition postulates.
 Still, he may hold, it gives us good inductive reason for thinking there is no such God.
 The pervasiveness and profundity of the evil that occurs, the fact that it so often falls upon the innocent and helpless, and the simple fact that we can see no good coming from most of it are more than enough reason, according to this argument, for any rational person to reject the God of tradition.
 What good could possibly justify the Holocaust, or wholesale destruction of civilian populations in war?
 Or, lest the numbers submerge the agony, consider just a single case of innocent suffering, posed by William Rowe: a fawn burned horribly in a forest fire somewhere removed from any human awareness, doomed to days of lingering suffering before inevitable death (1979, 337).
 We are unable to discern any good coming from this single instance of evil, and the same could doubtless be said for millions of others.
 What more reason could a rational person demand for rejecting the God of our fathers?